-Potty training toddlers seems to be every parent’s worst nightmare.
+Potty training a toddler seems to be every parent’s worst nightmare.
 Just thinking about it can make the best diaper-changer run for the hills!
 As a recent potty trainer myself, I can tell you that with the right tricks or tips and the right potty up your sleeve, you can have a potty-trained pro in no time.

 This review was not endorsed or affiliated with Fisher Price.
 I was not compensated in any way.
 I bought this seat on my own to use.
 The review is my own honest opinion.

 Before my son was even remotely ready, I conducted online research for his first potty.
 I considered convenience, durability, and price.
 I found a few to consider, including the Fisher Price Cheer for Me!
 Potty.
 This potty seemed pretty simple to use for parent and child while being neutral in gender (in the event I had a girl next—which I did!) and fun in its design.
 It had a detachable seat (with handles) that could be used on a regular toilet, a removable capture container, a sensor that rewarded each ‘incident’ with a song, a noise making flushing handle, and a toilet paper holder.
 Also, it had one of my must-haves for a potty chair—a detachable splash/misplaced fountain catcher for boys (if you have a boy, you know what I mean!).

 Compared to older potty chairs I have seen my mother use with my younger siblings, this potty chair is far superior.
 It's much more entertaining for the kids, has a real toilet look, has a sturdy base for fewer spills, and includes a detachable seat when your child is ready for the 'big potty.'